 In order to run a successful program, every family needs to help out.
 Through exceptional effort, support and friendship within our AA community, our athletes are able to participate in a well-organized setting that builds confidence and achievement, year after year.

 Team and committee roles are varied and plentiful, allowing a wide-range of support opportunities, including:

-Operation of the Calgary AA Ringette program is undertaken by the AA Committee, which follows outlined policies and procedures, and is accountable to Ringette Calgary.
+Operation of the AA Ringette Calgary program is undertaken by the AA Committee, which follows outlined policies and procedures, and is accountable to Ringette Calgary.
 The Committee and Executive Board is made up of parent volunteers and is elected every year at the AGM, held shortly after team selection in the fall; terms for committee roles are typically from October to September.

-The committee convenes approximately every one-two months; the executive board and specific positions continue through the off-season to facilitate operation and upcoming season items.
+The committee convenes every 1-2 months; the executive board and specific positions continue through the off-season to facilitate operation and upcoming season items.
 Three members from each team are expected to attend regular meetings and volunteer for specific committee or executive board roles.
 Managers are also encouraged to attend (though not mandatory).

 Please see our AA Committee page for more information on committee roles and responsibilities.

 Financial commitment, through fundraising or individual family support, is an integral part of the AA program.
 Funding is provided through registration fees and casino proceeds; however, these sources do not fully cover the costs involved to ice a team for a season.